Cosmetic Surgery Dormant Reactivation

 the math on a representative practice

-The cosmetic practice I started with had 287 dormant patients in the 12-24-month cohort, with an average procedure value of $9,200.
-If a structured reactivation cadence moves her return rate from 11% to 35% - a conservative target for what we see post-deployment - that's an additional 69 follow-up procedures a year.
-Sixty-nine procedures at $9,200 is $635,000 in recovered annual procedure revenue from a patient base she'd already paid the marketing cost to acquire.
+The modeled practice has 287 dormant patients in the 12-24-month cohort, with an average procedure value of $9,200.
+If a structured reactivation cadence moves the return rate from 11% to 35% - an illustrative planning assumption, not a guaranteed result - that's an additional 69 follow-up procedures a year.
+Sixty-nine procedures at $9,200 is $635,000 in recovered annual procedure revenue, in this model, from a patient base the practice already paid the marketing cost to acquire.

-For most single-surgeon cosmetic practices, the dormant-patient reactivation opportunity lands between $300K and $1M annually.
+For most single-surgeon cosmetic practices, we estimate the dormant-patient reactivation opportunity lands between $300K and $1M annually.
 Multi-surgeon groups expand linearly.

 what to pull this week